 Reviews are blinded, meaning that authors will not know who reviewed their individual articles, but reviewers will be acknowledged for their participation with the overall volume by inclusion on the Review Board page and with a certificate of appreciation.

-The Editorial Board represents researchers and practitioners who have agreed to provide editing, leadership, and strategic support to the encyclopedia.
-Each member is elected to serve a 3-year term, and the size of the Editorial Board is limited to six (6) people (though this may be adjusted by a Review Board vote).
-In its first year of operation, the two Editorial Board members with the most votes will be elected to a term of 3 years, the next two will be elected to a term of 2 years, and the final two will be elected to a term of 1 year.
+The Governing Board represents researchers and practitioners who have agreed to provide editing, leadership, and strategic support to the encyclopedia.
+Each member is elected to serve a 3-year term, and the size of the Governing Board is limited to six (6) people (though this may be adjusted by a Review Board vote).
+In its first year of operation, the two Governing Board members with the most votes will be elected to a term of 3 years, the next two will be elected to a term of 2 years, and the final two will be elected to a term of 1 year.
 This allows for staggering of elections and continuity of leadership.
-There are currently no limits on the number of terms an Editorial Board member may serve, but each term must be decided by election.
+There are currently no limits on the number of terms an Governing Board member may serve, but each term must be decided by election.

-Current Editorial Board Members
+Current Governing Board Members

 |Name||Affiliation||Dates of Service|